 The Kaizen way

 Our farms in Kenya work 'Kaizen'.
-A Japanese methode of working in which trust is a key element.
-Richard (Kiki) Fernandes, CEO of the Marginpar group explained why this matters to us so much.Back to stories
+A Japanese method of working in which trust is a key element.
+Richard (Kiki) Fernandes, co-CEO of the Marginpar group explains why this matters to us so much.Back to stories

 was born in Kenya; as were my parents and my wife - so I am a real Kenyan.
 You could say that farming is in our blood.
 My father began by farming sheep and cattle.
 In 1992 we bought a piece of land and started to grow vegetables to export them to the UK and Europe.
 Together we gradually grew the business and then sold it to a larger company in 2001; for my father this was the perfect time to retire.